Minoo-Kim/ScrapeClassifyML/README.md

 within the HTML tag.
 Features relating to tag attributes and HTML structure proved to have litte to no predictive potential (so they're removed from the model).
 After hyperparameter tuning, the model reaches 95%+ classification accruacy.

-TODO:

-handle edge case for non-existing data that was human inputted (implementation: have a specific flag for this case)

-svm: make more features on the content (hyphens, str length, data type, etc)